-The Faithful was founded by Rob Blanchette, Sarah Parker and Katie Preece…and now includes new writers Jason Dunham, Jan Metcalf, Amy Kang, Mike Woods, Paul Liptrot, Peter Dyke, Sil Skarsbo, Darren Goodson, Tom Pattison, Charles Klein, Melanie Hill, Dan & Kim Burdett, and Caddies and Young.
+The Faithful was founded by Rob Blanchette, Sarah Parker and Katie Sweeney…and includes writers Jason Dunham, Jan Metcalf, Amy Kang, Mike Woods, Peter Dyke, Sil Skarsbo, Darren Goodson, Tom Pattison, Charles Klein, Melanie Hill, Dan & Kim Burdett, and Caddies & Young.

-Like the thousands that already do, follow Rob’s oracle like rabblings of rubbish on Twitter at @_Rob_B and @ViewFromTier3 …and read his highly regarded Bleacher Report column …and for the record he thinks The Smiths are the greatest band of all time.
+Like the thousands that already do, follow Rob’s oracle like ramblings of rubbish on Twitter at @_Rob_B and @ViewFromTier3 …and read his highly regarded Bleacher Report column …and for the record he thinks The Smiths are the greatest band of all time.
 Yes.

 Sarah is co-editor of TF, and lives and breathes Manchester United ever since she saw Andrei Kanchelskis playing back in the early 90′s and fell in love… with both the club and Kanchelskis!
 A keen sports lover especially of football and cricket, she started playing football in her 20′s and was called “the female equivalent of Paul Scholes”.. except that she could tackle!
 Injuries have kept her out of playing the game so she now organises coaching schemes across the UK.
 Lives with her bloke “down sarff” and unfortunately he’s a Tottenham season ticket holder.
 She is most likely to be found shopping for beautiful things, trying to improve her golf swing or on twitter.
 Sarah has her own personal blog at Blissbubbley …Click here to follow Sarah on Twitter

 Katie is an American girl who has been a United supporter since the age of 11, after seeing footage of Mark Hughes’ heroics in the initial play of the FA Cup in 1990, while she was living in Germany.
 A forthcoming debut of Ryan Giggs a year later saw a renewed allegiance to United for life (and subsequently borne a bit of an obsession with the Welsh Wizard).
 As a player of the game since she was four and through club level at University, football has been an ongoing passion and at the core, a love for Manchester United.
-She has been to Old Trafford and adores the city of Manchester and the delicious and rather potent cider at the Old Wellington and plans to visit as frequently as possible.
+She adores the city of Manchester and the delicious and rather potent cider at the Old Wellington.
 She currently lives and works in Washington DC with her rottweiler, Ryan Giggs, and cat, Sir Matthew Busby.
-Katie also blogs on her own site Katie Hearts DC…Tweet Katie at @manutdgirl11 on Twitter..go on…dare ya!!
+Katie also blogs on her own site Katie Hearts DC…Tweet Katie at @KatieSweeney_1 on Twitter..go on…dare ya!!

 Mike Woods is a lifelong United fan and son of another lifelong United fan.
 There was no escaping it.
 Even the migration to London hasn’t dampened his enthusiasm.
 Having spent his entire school life championship trophy-less and surrounded by scouse fans, Mike was 18 years old when United finally clinched the title.
 The next 18 years has been a glorious march through silverware.
 Mike’s finest United moment will always be the 1983 FA Cup final replay against Brighton, when Robson and Whiteside put United 3-0 up at halftime.
 He still has the shirt he wore that day.
 He was 9 years old.
 His United heroes are Jesper Olsen, Eric Cantona and Paul Scholes.
 Twitter Mike at @Cartelmike